jonhiggs/ml67/doc/03-patching.md

 ## Merging Columns

-On the underside of the Filco board, we need to short the columns we decided to merge in the [last chapter]().
-It doesn't matter which points you use, it's up to you.
+On the underside of the Filco board, we need to short the columns we decided to merge in the [last chapter](./02-circuit.md).
+It doesn't matter which one of the points you use.

 The columns that we will be joining are:
 `C12` -> `C1`